 From there, Meat Loaf successfully auditioned for the roles of Eddie and Dr. Scott in the stage production of The Rocky Horror Picture Show.
 In 1975 Meat Loaf followed the show to the big screen and co-starred with Susan Sarandon, Tim Curry and Barry Bostwick.
 Surprising everyone, the film became a giant success and would go on to gross more than $112 million in ticket sales over the next three-plus decades.

 But with success came setbacks.
 A rift developed between Meat Loaf and Steinman, with the writer voicing his frustration over his lack of credit for the album's success.
-Then at a show in Toronto, Meat Loaf fell off the stage and broke his leg.
-The remainder of the tour was canceled.
-In 1980, Steinman went his own way and recorded his own album, Good for Bad.
+Then at a show in Ottawa, Canada, Meat Loaf broke his leg, doing subsequent shows in a wheelchair.
+Steinman went his own way and recorded his own album, Bad for Good (1981).

 The compounding situations propelled Meat Loaf into a nasty drug habit.
 Meat Loaf's second album, Dead Ringer (1981), proved to be a disappointment, further adding to his problems.
 Facing lawsuits, including one filed by Steinman, and poor money management, Meat Loaf filed for bankruptcy in 1983.